If you ask me, a day trip in the wilderness is a must if you are visiting Lapland!

 The day trips you can walk by wearing just regular trainers and sportswear.

-Special Places and Local Delicacies in Pyhä
+Local Delicacies and Special Things to See in Pyhä

 Laplander food is delicious.
 I think I made a record of how many fresh home-baked donuts (pretty much all cafés serve them) a person can eat during a week.